Exposure Modes for a DSLR

 VIRIN: 200810-D-ZW071-0003

-This example shows how the shutter priority auto mode is the best choice for capturing an uncontrolled action shot.
+The photograph below of Air Force Academy graduates tossing their hats with Thunderbirds soaring overhead shows how the shutter priority auto mode is the best choice for capturing an uncontrolled action shot.

-VIRIN: 200810-D-ZW071-0008
+VIRIN: 240530-F-NU281-1077

-In programmed auto mode, the camera meters the scene and selects the aperture and shutter speed for optimal exposure.
+In programmed auto mode, the camera meters the scene and selects the aperture and shutter speed for balanced exposure.
 You can choose from different aperture and shutter speed combinations to vary the results.
 This is the recommended mode for snapshots and still portrait settings.

-VIRIN: 200810-D-ZW071-0007
+VIRIN: 240813-N-JS660-1878

 Discover More You May Like